Boundary criticality in two-dimensional interacting topological insulators

 In the topologically nontrivial regime, the Kane-Mele model $H_0$ hosts helical edge states that are protected by time-reversal symmetry~\cite{kane2005Z2}.
-As the interaction strengths $U_\text{bulk}$ and $V$ increase, the system undergoes a quantum phase transition from a topological insulator to an AFM state.
+As the interaction strength $U_\text{bulk}$ increases, the system undergoes a QPT from a topological insulator to an AFM state.
 In the AFM phase, the time-reversal symmetry is broken, leading to a gap opening in the helical edge states.
-However, at the quantum critical point, the time-reversal symmetry remains preserved.
+However, at the quantum critical point (QCP), the time-reversal symmetry remains preserved.
 To investigate the interplay between the topological edge states and critical fluctuations, we introduce a tunable boundary interaction $U_\text{bdy}$, which allows us to explore the impact of boundary correlations on the phase transition.
-Importantly, the lattice model is free from the sign problem~\cite{li2015majorana,li2016majorana,li2017edge}, thus enabling us to perform large-scale DQMC simulations to map the quantum phase diagram at zero temperature.
+Importantly, the lattice model is free from the sign problem~\cite{li2015majorana,li2016majorana,li2017edge}, which would show up \cite{hohenadler2014rashba} in the presence of a noninteracting Rashba SOC \cite{kane2005quantum,bychkov1984oscillatory}.
+Thus, we are able to perform large-scale DQMC simulations to map the quantum phase diagram at zero temperature.
 The details of our numerical results are presented in the rest of the paper.

-\paragraph{Quantum phase diagram.}\ssll The quantum phase diagram in Fig.~\ref{fig:phase} (b) is obtained through DQMC.
+\paragraph{Quantum phase diagram}\ssll The quantum phase diagram in Fig.~\ref{fig:phase}(b) is obtained through DQMC.
 We consider a lattice geometry with $L \equiv L_x = 2 L_y$, in which $L_{x,y}$ denotes the number of unit cells along the $x$- and $y$-axes, respectively.
 The parameters are set to $t=1$, $\lambda = 0.3$ and $V=0.1$.
-The simulated sizes range from $L=12$ to $L=24$, and the inverse temperature spans from $\beta = 85$ to $\beta =120$ \footnote{The ground state is degenerate and thus naively precludes the use of the projective DQMC.
-See the supplementary for details.}.
+The simulated sizes range from $L=12$ to $L=24$ at inverse temperatures ranging from $\beta = 85$ to $\beta =120$ \footnote{The ground state is degenerate and thus naively precludes the use of the projective DQMC.
+See the Supplemental~\cite{supplemental}.}.
 To explore the boundary criticality, we vary both $U_\text{bulk}$ and $U_\text{bdy}$ across the phase space.
 Below, we discuss in detail the procedure for obtaining the phase diagram in Fig.~\ref{fig:phase}(b).

 As shown in Fig.~\ref{fig:phase}(b), the bulk transition from the TI to the AFM occurs at $U_\text{bulk} = U^\ast_\text{bulk}$.
-The critical point is determined by the crossing in the RG-invariant quantity (Fig.~\ref{fig:crossing}), which is defined as
+The ordering lies along $S^y$ due to the phase factor chosen in the Rashba term in Eq.~\eqref{eq:H1}.
+The critical point is determined by the crossing of the RG-invariant quantity of $S^y$ correlators, denoted by $R^{SS}$.
+It is defined as